jeffoconnorau/AGMPowerCLI/UsageExamples.md

 Set-AGMLibMSSQLMigrate -imageid 6860452 -copythreadcount 2 -frequency 2
 ```
 This syntax sets the copy threads to 2 and the frequency to 2 hours for Image ID 6860452.
 You can learn the image ID with **Get-AGMLibActiveImage -i** or **Set-AGMLibMSSQLMigrate**
-This command is the same as using *Update Migration Frequency* in the Active Mounts panel of AGM.
+This command is the same as using *Update Migration Frequency* in the Active Mounts panel of the Web GUI.
 You can check the migration settings with a command like this:
 ```
 Get-AGMImage -id 6859821 | select-object migrate-frequency,migrate-copythreadcount,migrate-configured